rackerlabs/support-how-to/content/cloud-servers/linux-server-security-best-practices.md

 Keeping your kernel, packages, and dependencies up-to-date is very important.
 This is especially true for security-related modules and packages.
 Some updates (for example, kernel updates) require your server to be rebooted.
 Plan for a time that will cause the least amount of disruption during the (normally very short) downtime while your server is rebooting.

-To check for and install updates on Ubuntu and Debian systems, run the following commands:
+To check for and install updates on Ubuntu operating systems and Debian, run the following commands:

     sudo apt-get update
     sudo apt-get upgrade